kube-academy/lab-ckad-core-concepts/workshop/content/preface.md

 - implement your solution
 - re-run the check and watch it pass

-A script is also provided to run all checks in each section.
+A script is also provided at the end of the workshop to run all checks.

-_Hint_: you can learn how to use _kubectl_ to verify your work by studying this workshop's validation scripts (have a look inside `~/bin`).